Best daily deals

 The process is relatively simple, and restricts your child’s access to a single open app on your iPhone or iPad.

-• Set a passcode under Passcode Settings to stop your kid from exiting the app without your permission.
-You can also enable Face ID if that’s more convenient.
+- Set a passcode under Passcode Settings to stop your kid from exiting the app without your permission.
+You can also enable Face ID or Touch ID if that’s more convenient.

-• Display Auto-Lock specifies a delay before your iPhone or iPad’s display auto-locks.
-Time Limits can let you know when a session is supposed to wrap up.
+- Display Auto-Lock specifies a delay before your iPhone or iPad’s display auto-locks.
+Time Limits can define when a session is supposed to wrap up.

-• The app is now locked, and your child can use it.
-If they try to exit, they’ll be asked for a passcode or Face ID.
+- The app is now locked, and your child can use it.
+If they try to exit, they’ll be asked for a passcode or Face/Touch ID.

 FAQs

-If the phone battery dies, or you fully shut the phone down, Guided Access will need to be re-enabled.
+If your iPhone’s battery dies, or you fully shut the phone down, Guided Access will turn off.
+You will need to re-enable it if you want to continue using it.